ove/ove-services/packages/ove-service-layout/README.md

 ![Jest coverage](docs/img/badge-lines.svg) ![node - latest](https://img.shields.io/node/v/@stdlib/stdlib/latest.svg) ![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)

-The Layout Service can be used in addition to the OVE to support more complex layouts, other than the absolute coordinates system.
+The Layout Service can be used to support OVE with more complex layouts, other than the absolute coordinates system.

 ## Build